 A market researchers’ daily workload will consist of the following tasks:

-- Evaluating past performance of a product or services, using such information to identify potential future trends.
+Evaluating past performance of a product or service, using such information to identify potential future trends.

 Skills and Traits Required